 See "Confirmation of powers of representation for the purposes of the certificate issued under Article 38", Prel.
 Doc.
-No 11 of October 2022 drawn up for the attention of the First Meeting of the SC (see path indicated in note 8)(available on the HCCH website < www.hcch.net > under "Protection of Adults Section" then "Special Commission Meetings" then "First Meeting of the Special Commission on the practical operation of the 2000 Protection of Adults Convention").
+No 11 of October 2022 drawn up for the attention of the First Meeting of the SC (see path indicated in note 8).
+It should be noted that reference to this Prel.
+Doc. is for background information only, since the First Meeting of the SC concluded and recommended differently than what was suggested in the Prel.
+Doc.

-measure of protection or by the adult themselves through a power of representation which has been confirmed.490

-- 11.40 If relevant, the certificate may also indicate what powers the person(s) entrusted with the protection of the adult or their property designated representative(s) do(es) not have.
-For instance, a certificate may mention that the legal representative of an adult having their habitual residence in one Contracting Party does not have the power to administer the property that this adult possesses owns in another Contracting Party.491 - 11.41 It should be noted that the certificate may only be delivered by an authority designated by the Contracting Party492 where a measure of protection has been taken or a power of representation confirmed.493 Therefore, if the a competent authorityies of the habitual residence of the adult hasve not taken any measure of protection or if powers of representation granted by the adult have not been confirmed any powers of representation, the certificate cannot be issued.494 It is important to note, however, that this certificate may be delivered by an authority other than the competent authority which has taken the measure or the authority that has confirmed the power of representation but that is within the same Contracting Party. - 11.42 The First Meeting of the Special Commission encouraged Contracting Parties that have not yet done so to designate the authorities competent to draw up the certificate in accordance with Article 38(3) of the 2000 Convention.495 - A competent authority in the State of habitual residence of the adult, Contracting Party A, eonfers-issues judicial powers of representation regarding the property of the adult to Y, their nephew.
-The savings of the adult are held in a bank located in Contracting Party B. Acting in his capacity as representative of the adult, Y instructs the bank to sell assets belonging to the adult and to transfer the proceeds to a bank located in Contracting Party A, in order to cover medical eosts-expenses for the adult.
-With a view to facilitate its implementation by the bank staff, Y obtains a certificate issued under Article 38 from the authority competent to issue it, indicating the capacity in which Y is entitled to act and the details of the powers conferred, specifying that they include, among other things, the acts of disposal of movables located abroad (i.e., in a State other than
+power of representation confirmed.498 Therefore, if a competent authority has not taken any measure of protection or if powers of representation granted by the adult have not been confirmed, the certificate cannot be issued.499 It is important to note, however, that this certificate may be delivered by an authority other than the competent authority which has taken the measure or the authority that has confirmed the power of representation but that is within the same Contracting Party.

+11.4611.55 The First Meeting of the Special Commission encouraged Contracting Parties that have not yet done so to designate the authorities competent to draw up the certificate in accordance with Article 38(3) of the 2000 Convention.500

+A competent authority in the State of habitual residence of the adult, Contracting Party A, confers issues judicial powers of representation regarding the property of the adult to Y, their nephew of the adult, to represent them in matters relating to their property.
+The savings of the adult are held in a bank located in Contracting Party B. Acting in ais their capacity as representative of the adult, Y instructs the bank to sell assets belonging to the adult and to transfer the proceeds to a bank located in Contracting Party A, in order to cover medical expenses for the adult.
+With a view to facilitate its implementation by the bank staff, Y obtains a certificate issued under Article 38 from the authority competent to issue it, indicating the capacity in which Y is entitled to act and the details of the powers conferred, specifying that they include, among other things, the acts of disposal of movables located abroad (i.e., in a State other than that of the adult's habitual residence).